-In St. Petersburg it is also advisable to stay in a central area that is located close to the Hermitage Museum or Nevsky Avenue, from which to access most tourist attractions on foot.
+In St. Petersburg it is also advisable to stay in a central area that is located close to the Hermitage Museum or Nevsky Avenue, to access most tourist attractions on foot.
 These include the Peterhof Palace, which you can access by boat from the pier opposite the Hermitage (although you can reach it by bus much more economically).

 Everyone’s budget is different.
 Obviously it will be more expensive to stay closer to the city center and during the summer time.

 Prices vary widely and can range from 10 dollars for a night in a hostel, to 300 or 400 dollars for a double room in a five star hotel downtown such as the Lotte Hotel Moscow.
 Although it should be noted that the 5-star hotels in Russia often do not have the same level of quality that you can find in other countries.
 You can find well located 5 star hotels at fairly reasonable prices (less than 100 dollars for a double room).

 The average price of 3 and 4 star hotels would be between 60 and 180 dollars, depending on the location and amenities offered.

 Regardless, it is always good to compare prices at several hotel booking platforms and reserve the hotels via one of these pages.
 Below I explain how you can find very good deals on Russian web platforms (like Booking.com).